 Position the marker to start a new section of track.
 Left click and lay track that connects into the existing track.
-If you have the correct starting angle the track will be highlighted as above.
+The positioning of the marker and the starting angle is difficult to judge.
+Considerable practice is needed .If you have the correct starting angle the straight track will be highlighted as above.
 Left click to form junction.